open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>registry</b></td>
         <td>string</td>
         <td>
-          registry represents a single or multiple Quobyte Registry services specified as a string as host:por<br/>
+          registry represents a single or multiple Quobyte Registry services specified as a string as host:port pair (multiple entries are separated with commas) which acts as the central registry for volumes<br/>
         </td>
         <td>true</td>
       </tr><tr>